-The total amount of loss allowance for guarantee obligations determined through ECL amounted to \$10.9 million as of 31 December 2021 (\$32.0 million - 31 December 2020).
-The unamortized balance of guarantee liabilities is compared against the required ECL on a per instrument basis and the higher between the two will be reflected as the guarantee liability in the statement of financial position.
+The total amount of loss allowance for guarantee obligations determined through ECL amounted to \$6.5 million as of 31 December 2022 (\$10.9 million - 31 December 2021).
+The unamortized balance of guarantee liabilities is compared against the required ECL on a per instrument basis and the higher between the two will be reflected as the guarantee liability in the Statement of Financial Position.
 The allowance for ECL on the above table represents the total differences between the higher ECL that was computed vs the unamortized balances of guarantee liabilities.
-As of 31 December 2021, there are two accounts in the portfolio that were classified into stage 2 and one guarantee default (2 accounts in Stage 2 and no default - 31 December 2020).
+As of 31 December 2022, there is one account in the portfolio that was classified into stage 2 and no additional account defaulted (2 accounts in Stage 2 and one guarantee default - 31 December 2021).
+There is one account in stage 2 that matured and no transfer of stages.

-The reported guarantee fee receivable of \$63.6 million represents the present value of the stream of total guarantee fees expected to be received for the guarantee outstanding as of 31 December 2021 (\$67.9 million - 31 December 2020) net of allowance for credit losses.
+The reported guarantee fee receivable of \$57.2 million represents the present value of the stream of total guarantee fees expected to be received for the guarantee outstanding as of 31 December 2022 (\$63.6 million - 31 December 2021) net of allowance for credit losses.

-In December 2021, CGIF fulfilled its obligation on the first ever default of a bond guarantee.
-This resulted to a \$73.1 million guarantee receivable, net of \$9.9 million impairment reported in the Statement of Financial Position.
+In December 2021, CGIF fulfilled its obligation on the first ever default of a bond guarantee which resulted to a credit impaired guarantee receivable of \$73.1 million.
+As of 31 December 2022, a guarantee receivable of \$45.3 million was reported in the Statement of Financial Position net of allowance for credit losses amounting to \$25.4 million.

-As of 31 December 2021 and 2020, all of CGIF's future guarantee fee receivables are classified as Level 3 within the fair value hierarchy.
-Likewise, as of 31 December 2021, the credit impaired guarantee receivables from the default is classified as Level 3 within the fair value hierarchy as well.
+As of 31 December 2022 and 2021, all of CGIF's future guarantee fee receivables are classified as Level 3 within the fair value hierarchy.
+Likewise, as of 31 December 2022, the credit impaired guarantee receivables from the default is classified as Level 3 within the fair value hierarchy as well.

 The Finance Department is responsible for determining and reporting the fair value of guarantees reported in the Statement of Financial Position.
 The carrying amount of guarantees approximates its fair value.
 Future guarantees are stated at discounted present value using significant unobservable inputs such as discount rates applicable to individual guarantee contracts that are internally determined.
-The valuation technique and significant unobservable quantitative inputs for guarantee fee receivables classified as Level 3 as of 31 December 2021 and 2020 were summarized below:
+The valuation technique and significant unobservable quantitative inputs for guarantee fee receivables classified as Level 3 as of 31 December 2022 and 2021 were summarized below:

 Valuation Unobservable Ra nge

-Technique Input 2021 2020
+Technique Input 2022 2021

-Guarantee fee receivable Discounted cash flows Discount rates 1.35% to 9.70% 1.35% to 9.70%
+Guarantee fee receivable Discounted cash flows Discount rates 2.55% to 9.70% 1.35% to 9.70%

-There were no inter-level transfers during the year ended 31 December 2021 and 2020.
+There were no inter-level transfers during the year ended 31 December 2022 and 2021.